rmuit/copernica-api/README.md

 and adds an API Client class containing some useful helper methods to work more smoothly with returned data.

-(The code is the result of several months of work with various endpoints, to the level that I'm reasonably confident the methods are generally applicable and represent a decent way forward - so it's time to publish.)
+The code is the result of several months of work with various endpoints, to the level that I'm reasonably confident the code is generally applicable and future proof - so it's time to publish.
+Ideally it still needs work on handling/documentation of errors.

 ## Usage

 Only the REST API client is detailed here; the rest is left for the user to discover.

-The get() call is usable, but it is recommended to call one of the 'wrapper' methods, instead; one of the three below hopefully fits any specific API
+The get() call is usable, but it is recommended to call one of the three below 'wrapper' methods instead, which validate the API response and guarantee to only return valid data, or throw an exception otherwise.
+It is up to the caller to know which wrapper method is applicable to any specific API endpoint.

-endpoint:
+You likely want to wrap all get*() calls in try/catch blocks; below example only documents it for getEntity() because it's the only call that can throw exceptions for cases that are not technically errors.
 ```php
 $client = new \CopernicaApi\CopernicaRestClient(TOKEN);